Welcome to Nepal

 My legs are slightly sore from not having put Factor 50 on yesterday.
 I start off with shorts this morning, but as the weather starts to get blustery, drizzly and cloudy, I fasten the bottoms back on my trousers.

 We are now at Phakding waiting for lunch.
 The weather has changed again, the sunshine is beating down and we are drinking lemon teas, white/black coffees and normal tea.
-This place is about halfway in distance to Lukla.
+This place is about halfway between Namche and Lukla.
+It is noticeable there are less photos being taken now we are on the way down.

 Relaxing in the warmth of the sun